 An emergency boiler installation is one that’s performed as quickly as possible, to make your home safe and inhabitable again.
-You’ll need an emergency boiler repair or new boiler replacement if one or more of the following is happening:
+You’ll need an emergency boiler repair or boiler replacement if one or more of the following is happening:

-- You have a water leak
+- You have water leaking from your boiler

 - You smell gas or suspect there’s a gas leak, either carbon monoxide or natural gas.

 If you’re experiencing any of these things, you must contact an emergency boiler technician immediately, especially if you suspect that you have a leak.
 This can be extremely hazardous to your health so it must be resolved as soon as possible.

 How long does an emergency gas boiler installation take?

 An emergency boiler replacement is called an emergency for a reason.
 They’ll be prioritised over non-emergency repairs and installations, so you can usually expect your new boiler to be up and running again within 24 hours.

 However, this depends on how severe the issue is and the availability of your local boiler technicians.